ant32bit/JMDict2JSON/README.md

 After running `npm install` in root, run `npm run start`.
 If using VS Code, F5 will also run the app in debug mode.

 ##### Input
-JMdict is an open-source Japanese dictionary provided by Monash University and updated and maintained by the Electronic Dictionary Research and Development Group.
+JMdict is an open-source Japanese dictionary provided by the Electronic Dictionary Research and Development Group.

 JMdict.xml is not included in this repo (it's 100Mb+!!!).
-You can download it from Monash University: http://ftp.monash.edu/pub/nihongo/00INDEX.html#dic_fil
+You can download it from the EDRDG homepage: http://ftp.edrdg.org/pub/Nihongo/00INDEX.html#dic_fil

 Once downloaded, place the file in a `./content` directory in the root and run as per the usage above.